awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Forward cookies<a name="DownloadDistValuesForwardCookies"></a>

 **Note**
-This option applies to only Amazon S3 buckets that are configured as a website endpoint\.
+For Amazon S3 origins, this option applies to only buckets that are configured as a website endpoint\.

 Specify whether you want CloudFront to forward cookies to your origin server and, if so, which ones\.
 If you choose to forward only selected cookies \(a whitelist of cookies\), enter the cookie names in the **Whitelist Cookies** field\.
 If you choose **All**, CloudFront forwards all cookies regardless of how many your application uses\.